Clyde L. King: Academia

 King was an American history instructor at Kansas Normal College in the summer of 1907, then held the Peter White fellowship in American history at Michigan from 1907 to 1908.
 From 1908 to 1910, King was a professor of economics and sociology at the University of Pennsylvania.
 He then served as an acting professor at the University of Colorado.
 In 1911, he earned his doctor of philosophy from Penn and was awarded the Harrison Fellowship.
 In 1920, he became a professor of political science at the Wharton School.
 He remained a member of the Penn faculty for the remainder of his life.

 King was also a prolific writer, authoring History of the Government of Denver, Regulation of Municipal Utilities, and Study of the Trolley Freight Service and Philadelphia Markets.
-He was an assistant editor of the The Annals of the American Academy of Political and Social Science and an associate editor of National Municipal Review.
+He was an assistant editor of The Annals of the American Academy of Political and Social Science and an associate editor of National Municipal Review.
 In 1914, he was promoted to editor of The Annals, a position he held until 1929.